 ---

-The Rails app reads files from disk, parses frontmatter, renders markdown via CommonMark, generates TOC automatically, and fragment-caches the rendered HTML.
+The Rails app reads files from disk, parses frontmatter, renders markdown via CommonMark, generates TOC automatically, and caches the rendered HTML.

 The model loads directly from the filesystem: